yuvarajdeva/test/README.md

   <p align="center">
     <h2> 🚀 Diana Frontend </h2>
   </p>
-  This repository contains the frontend implementation of SecuBlox, a decentralized C2 Mission Management System.
+  This repository contains the frontend implementation of Diana, a decentralized C2 Mission Management System.
 Built using React + Vite, it provides a seamless interface for managing missions, devices, and blockchain interactions.

 </div>